Welcome to Art of Cooperation

 • Martin Unfried, Senior Researcher at the Institute for Transnational and Euregional Cross border Cooperation and Mobility / ITEM at the Maastricht University

-• Sebastien Gröning-von Thüna, Head of Department of the Federal Ministry of Foreign Affairs of Germany
+• Sebastien Gröning-von Thüna, Head of Section of the Federal Ministry of Foreign Affairs of Germany

 • Katalin Fekete, Senior Legal Adviser, CESCI